anthonym995/anthonym995/README.md

 <h3 align="Left">☺️ About Me!</h3>
 <p>Hi all, I was started my coding career 2021 as UI Developer.
 I was actualy a Mechanical Engineering Graduated,
- and i learned everything only form free sources like freeCodeCamp, w3schools and youtube etc...</p>
+ and i learned everything only from free sources like freeCodeCamp, w3schools and youtube etc...</p>

 - 🔭 I’m currently working as **Front-End Developer**